phuang1024/phuang1024/no_java.md

 * Everything must be a class.
 A class defines the memory layout of an abstract concept, optionally with functions that are tied to the class (methods).
 If you need to group members together, a namespace is more intuitive, rather than a class.
 * Java is less flexible.
-If you need speed, use C++, which provides more features.
+If you need speed, use C++, which also provides more features.
 If you need pre-written libraries, use Python.

 If you are in a course which teaches Java, I highly recommend you learn C++ and/or Python